-- a) Aligning with the Mixed-Use Employment designation in this Plan and the Office Centre designation in the Bram West Secondary Plan, the following uses are permitted: - i) Office, research, and development uses;
+- a) Aligning with the Mixed-Use Employment designation in this Plan and the Office Centre designation in the Bram West Secondary Plan, the following uses are permitted and may be refined through the Bram West Secondary Plan review process, without an amendment to this Plan: - Office, research and development facilities, lab space and aerospace;

-- ii) Limited high performance prestige industrial uses, and only if served as an accessory use to office, research, and development uses; - iii) Hotels, and conference/convention centres; and, - iv) Limited accessory retail and service commercial uses that provide support to the adjacent employment areas. - b) Not permitting non-employment uses, such as major retail, residential, and other sensitive land uses not ancillary to the primary employment use, unless identified through an amendment to the Secondary Plan through a Major Transit Station Area study in accordance with the policies of this Plan; - Prescribing specific urban design policies, including requirements for high-quality architecture, streetscape and landscape treatments as well as appropriate massing in order to provide a sense of arrival and destination; - d) The ultimate development form of the Mississauga Road Corridor including the type, location, and interrelationship of land uses, will be prescribed in the Bram West Secondary Plan; and - e) Any proposals to expand the Mississauga Road Corridor Special Study Area are subject to an Official Plan Amendment.
-The City may require applicants to submit supporting documentation indicating the economic, financial, environmental, physical and transportation impact of a proposed development.
+- ii) Light and clean advanced manufacturing that emphasizes green infrastructure, assembly, innovation and technology; - iii) Hotels, and conference/convention centres;, - iv) Limited retail and service commercial uses that provide support to the permitted employment uses; and - v) Opportunities for other employment uses that support and are complementary to the development of uses as noted above may be considered on a site-specific basis, whereby the overall intent of the Mixed-Use and Office Centre designations are maintained. - b) Not permitting non-employment uses, such as major retail, residential, and other sensitive land uses not ancillary to the primary employment use, unless identified through an amendment to the Secondary Plan through a Major Transit Station Area study in accordance with the policies of this Plan; - Encouraging specific urban design policies, including integration of high-quality architecture, streetscape and landscape treatments as well as appropriate massing in order to provide a sense of arrival and destination; - The ultimate development form of the Mississauga Road Corridor including the type, location, and interrelationship of land uses, will be prescribed in the Bram West Secondary Plan; - e) Any proposals to expand the Mississauga Road Corridor Special Study Area are subject to an Official Plan Amendment.
+The City may require applicants to submit supporting documentation indicating the economic, financial, environmental, physical and transportation impact of a proposed development; and, - f) Warehousing, logistics, food processing, packaging, heavy manufacturing, and outdoor storage are not permitted uses.

-McVean Drive/Rae Avenue Special Study Area Part of Lot 12, Concession 8 ND

-- a) The potential to permit a place of worship will be determined through a comprehensive land use study undertaken by the landowner to determine if the use can be developed in a manner that is complementary and compatible with the established rural estate residential community. - b) The comprehensive land use study will take into consideration the criteria set out in Chapter 3 and other relevant policies of Brampton Plan, including scale, access, buffering, parking, integration with the surrounding natural environment and available municipal infrastructure, including servicing.
+McVean Drive/Rae Avenue Special Study Area Part of Lot 12, Concession 8 ND a) The potential to permit a place of worship will be determined through a comprehensive land use study undertaken by the landowner to determine if the use can be developed in a manner that is complementary and compatible with the established rural estate residential community. b) The comprehensive land use study will take into consideration the criteria set out in Chapter 3 and other relevant policies of Brampton Plan, including scale, access, buffering, parking, integration with the surrounding natural environment and available municipal infrastructure, including servicing.
 Specific uses and related restrictions will also be considered and prescribed through this special study process and implemented by way of an Official Plan Amendment.